-Conscious sedation (CS) is a technique used to help you to relax, and reduce anxiety and pain during treatment.
-It is an alternative to local anaesthetic (LA).
-CS is highly suited to most short gynaecological procedures.
+Conscious sedation helps you to relax and reduces anxiety and pain during treatment.
+Conscious sedation is highly suited to most short gynaecological procedures.

 Medications for conscious sedation are given through a vein in the arm or back of the hand.
 You will be awake during your treatment and able to talk to your nurse and doctor, but you will feel drowsy and may continue to do so for several hours afterwards.
 You may have no or limited memory of the procedure after receiving conscious sedation.

-Pain and anxiety are reduced compared to local anaesthetic alone and you don't need to fast or have a long recovery as with general anaesthetic.
-During the procedure the doctor or nurse can speak with you and you can respond.
+Pain and anxiety are reduced compared to local anaesthetic and you do not need to fast or have a long recovery as with general anaesthetic.
+You can respond if the doctor or nurse speaks to you during the procedure.

 What happens during sedation?

-Your observations are measured and a cannula (small tube) is inserted into your hand or arm.
-We encourage you to relax and your surgeon gives you the sedation through the cannula.
-The effects of the medication can be felt immediately.
+Your observations will be measured and a cannula (small tube) inserted into your hand or arm.
+We will encourage you to relax, and your surgeon will give you the sedation through the cannula.
+The effects of the medication may be felt immediately.

-Local anaesthetic is given to numb the cervix.
-Most women are not bothered by this injection once they have received sedating medicines, but you may feel some stinging which does not last long.
+Local anaesthetic is then given to numb the cervix.
+Most women are not bothered by this injection after they have received sedating medicines.
+You may feel some stinging which will not last long.

-The surgeon performs the treatment while a nurse monitors you closely throughout.
+The surgeon then performs the treatment, meanwhile a nurse will monitor you closely throughout.

-After treatment, you will be supported by a member of staff as you walk to the recovery area.
-Specially trained staff look after you and monitor your recovery.
-When they are happy that you have recovered from your sedation you will be discharged.
+After your treatment, you will be supported by a member of staff to walk to the recovery area.
+Specially trained staff will look after you and monitor your recovery.
+When they consider that you have recovered from your sedation, you will be discharged.